Gsk.Transform

 out_point: Graphene.Point

-Transforms a graphene_point_t using the given transform self.
+Transforms a point using the given transform.

 translate(point)